Twarner491/TeddyWarner.org/docs/Projects/Quotes.md

 #### BOM

 Building a quote receipt printer of your own is easy enough.
+The full project repo is at [github.com/Twarner491/quotes](https://github.com/Twarner491/quotes).
 Here's all you need:

 | Qty |  Description    |  Price  |           Link           | Notes  |
 |-----|-----------------|---------|--------------------------|--------|